6 Types of Governance Explained: Meaning and Dimensions

 5. Environmental Governance

-According to the UNEP (United Nations Environment Programme), “Environmental governance is a key driver for the achievement of sustainable development.”
-It can be achieved by fulfilling three initiatives-
+According to the United Nations Environment Programme (UNEP), “Environmental governance is a key driver for achieving sustainable development.”
+This can be accomplished through three key initiatives:

-• Integration of environmental sustainability in development at regional, sub-regional, and national levels.
+• Integrating environmental sustainability into development strategies at regional, sub-regional, and national levels.

 6. E-Governance

-The application of Information and Communication Technologies in the process of governance gave birth to the idea of E-Governance.
-E-Governance or Electronic governance is a modern initiative to make the governing process more transparent and accountable.
-Its goal is to use technology for the greater good of society.
+The use of Information and Communication Technologies (ICT) in governance led to the concept of E-Governance.
+Also known as Electronic Governance, it is a modern approach aimed at making governance more transparent and accountable by using technology for the benefit of society.

-This system secures service delivery to the citizens at minimal cost, effort, and time using internet services.
-It also ensures a strong relationship between the state and civil society and The functioning of public authorities at all levels of planning.
-This is also called a service-oriented concept.
+E-Governance helps deliver services to citizens efficiently, reducing cost, effort, and time through internet-based solutions.
+It also strengthens the connection between the state and civil society and improves the functioning of public authorities at all levels of planning.
+Because of its focus on service delivery, it is often called a service-oriented concept.

 Must-ReadE-Governance: Meaning, Objectives, Features, and 4 Types